 Prediabetes may not always present symptoms, so, you may have it and not know it.
 One possible sign is darkened skin on the neck, armpits, elbows, knees and knuckles.
 Classic signs and symptoms that suggest you may have moved from prediabetes to Type 2 Diabetes include:

 - Increased thirst

 If you have a history of diabetes in your family, or are overweight, it is recommended that adults get blood sugar screenings starting at age 45 or sooner at your regular check-ups

 CHILDREN AND PREDIABETES TESTING

 Type 2 diabetes is becoming more common in children and adolescents, due to the rise in childhood obesity.
-Prediabetes testing for children who are overweight or obese and who have at least two other risk factors for type 2 diabetes is recommended.
+Pre-diabetes testing for children who are an unhealthy weight and who have at least two other risk factors for Type 2 Diabetes is recommended.

 These other risk factors include: